DarkJaslo/Domains/README.md

 <h3> Moving [move()] </h3>

 <p>
 The unit moves one Square in a direction.
 Valid directions include left, right, up and down.
 Units standing on Squares of their color can also move in diagonal directions: up-left, up-right, down-left and down-right.
-It is possible to order not to move.
+It is possible to order not to move by moving in direction <tt>null</tt>.
 Moving can cause the following events:
 </p>
 <p>
-  1. Drawing: the unit starts a drawing when it exits an owned area.
-Moving continues the trail until it is forcefully erased, or it enters an ally square again.
+  1. Drawing: the unit starts a drawing when it exits an owned area with a non-diagonal move.
+Moving continues the trail until it is forcefully erased or it enters an ally square again.
 When the latter happens, the zone bounded by the drawing is painted.
 This is the main way of acquiring new squares.
-Stepping on any drawing erases it, including ally units and the unit’s own drawing.
+Stepping on any drawing erases it, including ally units and own drawings.
 Painting a drawn square also erases its drawing.
 </p>
 <p>
   2. Attacking: if the target position contains another unit or a bubble, it triggers a fight (more on that later).
 </p>
 <p>
   3. Taking a bonus.
-If the target position contains a bonus, the unit takes it, assuming all conditions are met.
+If the target position contains a bonus, the unit takes it, assuming all conditions are met (also more on that later).
 </p>

 <h3> Attacking [attack()] </h3>